 These are just a few of the responsibilities you will have as a volunteer for Blue Ridge Boxer Rescue.
-If after reading our requirements, you feel this is something you would enjoy doing, please contact us!
+If after reading our requirements, you feel this is something you would enjoy doing, please complete the Adoption/Foster Application, and feel free to reach out to us with any questions.
 It is truly one of the most rewarding experiences you can have!

 We always need additional help transporting dogs from shelters to fosters, to vet offices, etc. If you would like to volunteer your time and vehicle, we always need drivers to help us with this constant need.
 We coordinate the transports and can work with you and within the area you’re willing to drive.
 We need drivers in all areas, especially the Greensboro NC, Wilmington NC, and Virginia areas currently.

-To sign up or ask questions, contact: Ute Davidson at email@example.com
+To sign up or ask questions, contact us through our contact form or reach Ute Davidson at firstname.lastname@example.org

 If you have time or skills that you’re willing to donate, we’d love to hear from you!
 Fundraising is critical to our ability to rescue dogs in need.
 Most require medical care that exceeds what we recover in their adoption fees, so donations, events, etc. are extremely important.